What You Should Know About Singapore Exchange (SGX: S68) Shares in 60 Seconds

 Right here, we have Singapore Exchange Limited (SGX: S68) (SGX), Singapore’s only stock market operator.

 The company prides itself in being the “most liquid international market for pan-Asian listed derivatives” and the most international stock exchange in Asia.

-Revenue from Derivatives segment comes from providing derivatives trading and clearing services, membership and collateral management.
+Revenue from the Equities segment comes from providing securities trading and clearing, securities settlement and depository management, and derivatives trading.

-Last but not the least, the Market Data and Connectivity segment provides market data and connectivity services.
+Last but not the least, the DCI segment provides market data, connectivity and indices services.

-Pictorially, the following is how SGX’s FY2019 (fiscal year ended 30 June 2019) revenue can be broken down:
+Pictorially, the following is how SGX’s FY2020 (financial year ended 30 June 2020) revenue can be broken down: